rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 </div>

 In this setup, we can see the `direct` exchange `X` with two queues bound to it.
-The first queue is bound with binding key `red`, and the second has two bindings, one with binding key `black` and the other one with `green`.
+The first queue is bound with binding key `orange`, and the second has two bindings, one with binding key `black` and the other one with `green`.

-In such a setup a message published to the exchange with a routing key `red` will be routed to queue `Q1`.
+In such a setup a message published to the exchange with a routing key `orange` will be routed to queue `Q1`.
 Messages with a routing key of `black` or `green` will go to `Q2`.
 All other messages will be discarded.